|

 Antiques, old books, icons, paintings, porcelain.
 Also furniture,

-jewelry, bronze, clocks, old artistic postcards.
+jewellry, bronze, clocks, old artistic postcards.
+Sadly, this business

 |